Skip to main content

 Port Charlotte, FL 33953

-In a never-ending pursuit to maximize your experience as a volunteer, we are again adjusting 50-meter transect.
-This year, we plan to use knotted and flagged paracord and an extension cord reel.
+In a never-ending pursuit to maximize your experience as a volunteer, we again adjusted the 50-meter transect before surveys in the Spring.
+This year we will use knotted and flagged paracord and an extension cord reel.
 Please note that the training video linked below was created before this change.

 VOLUNTEER RESOURCES & INFOMRATION